 Measurement and reporting apply to all media–paid, earned, owned, digital, and integrated marketing campaigns.

-Once the media and performance data has been analyzed, it can be used to improve the campaign by making changes to different variables–bid strategy, target audience, messaging, or even the media mix.
+Once the media and performance data have been analyzed, it can improve the campaign by changing different variables–bid strategy, target audience, messaging, or even the media mix.

-A critical distinction with measurement and reporting is that the insights are “after the fact.”
+A critical distinction between measurement and reporting is that the data insights are “after the fact.”
 In other words, you won’t know what you can do to improve your marketing campaign until it’s over.

-This is in contrast to real-time data analysis, which can be used to make “in-flight” adjustments to improve performance while the campaign is still running.
-Real-time data analysis is a critical component of programmatic advertising, where algorithms are used to buy and place ads in real-time based on various factors–including performance data.
+This contrasts with real-time data analysis, which can be used to make “in-flight” adjustments to improve performance while the campaign runs.
+Real-time marketing analysis is a critical component of programmatic advertising, where algorithms are used to buy and place ads in real time based on various factors–including performance data.

-This type of actionable insight informs a program, campaign, narrative, or messaging.
-The process involves doing an audience or media landscape analysis to understand the current cultural context and what certain customer groups discuss on social media.
+This actionable insight informs a program, campaign, narrative, or messaging.
+The process involves an audience or media landscape analysis to understand the current cultural context and what certain customer groups discuss on social media.

-Data-driven storytelling is the action of using analytics and insights to inform a story, media plan, content, headline, blog post, ad copy, or all of the above.
-Remember, there’s data, and then there’s an insight.
+Data-driven storytelling uses analytics and data insights to inform a story, media plan, content, headline, blog post, ad copy, or all of the above.
+Remember, there’s data, and then there’s insight.
 Data is just a number or percentage.
 It’s not actionable.
-An insight is a discovery or a conclusion based on the analytics.
+An insight is a discovery or a conclusion based on analytics.